GeorgeOrzanescu/GeorgeOrzanescu/README.md

 ## FAQ

-- 🔭 I’m currently working at @AviatieiWellnessCenter
+- 🔭 I’m currently working as a Freelancer, mostly Django/React
 - ⚡ I like swimming , chess , physiscs and programming
 - 🤘  Diablo 2 player